voschezang/coding-handbook/intelligence/learning.md

 ### Other

-**Attitude**

-- Problem-oriented.
-Aware of risks, consequences.
-Understanding of root cause.

-- Solution-oriented.
-Imagine change and improvement.

-**Mindset**

-- Practice & Repetition.
-Listening (observing) and reflection.

-- Growth mindset.
-Now you don't know, but you can learn and change.

 **Tension-release**
 Push & pull.
 Similar to a dialogue, there should be a two-way interaction.
 Cross boundaries shortly, then step back and reflect.
 This allows you to maintain flow.